Classes

 July

-Everyone’s favorite summer pottery camps are back!
-Resident ceramics instructor, Janie Dick, will explore old and new techniques used throughout history in ceramics with students.
-Students will work with clay and use a variety of techniques to create fabulous ceramic pieces.
+Everyone’s favorite pottery camp is back!
+Ceramics instructors, Janie Dick and Angelina Quigley, will explore old and new techniques used throughout history in ceramics with students.
+Campers will work with clay and use a variety of techniques to create fabulous ceramic pieces.
 While developing their fine and major motor skills, children will be encouraged to use their imaginations to create functional and sculptural work on the potter’s wheel and through handbuilding techniques.

 Learn More Here!